jerry81/natural-language/spanish/mistakes.md

 31. El jefe lee los mensajes ahora
 - The boss is reading the messages today - incorrect
 - The boss is reading the messages now - correct

+32. Yo no estudio francés
+- I do not speak French - incorrect
+- I do not study French - correct